CyberFlameGO/svnpython/Doc/library/exceptions.rst

    :mod:`os` module's ``os.error`` exception.
 See :exc:`EnvironmentError` above for
    a description of the possible associated values.

-   .. versionadded:: 1.5.2

 .. exception:: OverflowError

    Raised when the result of an arithmetic operation is too large to be represented.
-This cannot occur for long integers (which would rather raise :exc:`MemoryError` than give up).
+This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
 Because of the lack of standardization of floating point exception handling in C, most floating point operations also aren't checked.
-For plain integers, all operations that can overflow are checked except left shift, where typical applications prefer to drop bits than raise an exception.

 .. exception:: ReferenceError